-The CD-ROM drive Diagnostic Test program is stored on the 200 series Diagnostics Disk.
-After Toshiba MS-DOS loads, run the diagnostic program stored on the Diagnostics disk.
+The CD-ROM drive Diagnostic Test program is stored on the 420 series Diagnostics Disk.
+After Toshiba MS-DOS loads, run the diagnostic program stored on the test program diskette.
 Insert a test CD (Toshiba-EMI Test Disc TDY-03) into the CD-ROM drive and run the test.
 Refer to Chapter 3, Tests and Diagnostics, for more information about the diagnostics test procedures.